kimberlyvalent/hackathon-team-queue/docs/usage.md

 ## Development
-To serve the front-end
+To serve the front-end app.
 ```
 npm run serve
 ```

-To start the WebSocket server, run
+To start the backend app.
 ```
-npm run dev
+npm run backend
 ```

 ## Compiles and minifies for production